angular/angular/aio/content/guide/hydration.md

 ## Why is hydration important?

 Hydration improves application performance by avoiding extra work to re-create DOM nodes.
 Instead, Angular tries to match existing DOM elements to the applications structure at runtime and reuses DOM nodes when possible.
-This results in a performance improvement that can be measured using [Core Web Vitals (CWV)](https://web.dev/learn-core-web-vitals/) statistics, such as reducing the First Input Delay ([FID](https://web.dev/fid/)) and Largest Contentful Paint ([LCP](https://web.dev/lcp/)), as well as Cumulative Layout Shift ([CLS](https://web.dev/cls/)).
+This results in a performance improvement that can be measured using [Core Web Vitals (CWV)](https://web.dev/learn-core-web-vitals/) statistics, such as reducing the First-contentful paint [FCP](https://developer.chrome.com/en/docs/lighthouse/performance/first-contentful-paint/) and Largest Contentful Paint ([LCP](https://web.dev/lcp/)), as well as Cumulative Layout Shift ([CLS](https://web.dev/cls/)).
 Improving these numbers also affects things like SEO performance.

 Without hydration enabled, server side rendered Angular applications will destroy and re-render the application's DOM, which may result in a visible UI flicker.
 This re-rendering can negatively impact [Core Web Vitals](https://web.dev/learn-core-web-vitals/) like [LCP](https://web.dev/lcp/) and cause a layout shift.
 Enabling hydration allows the existing DOM to be re-used and prevents a flicker.